A Career in Archives

 There may also be some roles within digital archiving and preservation where digital skills are the priority and on the job training is given for archival work.

-How and Where can I get qualified?
+How and where can I get qualified?

 ARA-accredited programmes can be studied at any stage of your career, whether following a degree or mid-career study.
 Full-time, part-time and distance learning options are available.

-The following universities offer ARA accredited MAs
+The following universities offer ARA-accredited postgraduate qualifications.

 • Aberystwyth University